 In mid-1998 I set up a home network.
 Was starting a consulting business and wanted to learn about building and operating a Small Office Home Office (SOHO) network.
 My prior network experience was limited to interactions with corporate Information Technology (IT) department.
 Back then home networks were pretty rare and some residential ISPs even prohibited them.
 Today home networks are ubiquitous and the proliferation of handheld devices means residential customers often use a combination of wired and wireless devices.
-It has been fun documenting the network's evolution over the years.
+It has been fun documenting how the network has evolved over the years.

 We began with a V.90 dialup connection, Wingate connection sharing software running on a Win98 laptop and a small 10 Mbps Ethernet hub.
 Over the years LAN has expanded beyond my home office to encompass the entire house with a total of 24 Ethernet ports serviced by a Netgear Prosafe Plus GS116Ev2 16-port Gig Ethernet switch.
 A Netgear WN802Tv2 802.11N Access Point provides Wi-Fi connectivity.
 Current Internet access is 7Mbps/1Mbps ADSL provided by a CLEC FirstLight Fiber.
-A ZyXel P660R-D1 ADSL2+ router provides Internet sharing.
+A TP-Link TD-8817 single port ADSL2+ router provides Internet sharing.
 Internet speed is relatively low by current standards but adequate for our needs.

 Each time I upgrade my office workstation the old PC gets recycled as a low end server.
+Currently it is a HP DC-7600.
 In addition to file sharing it runs: Tardis network time service, Abyss web server Kiwi Syslog log server and a Davis weather station with Ambient virtual weather station application.
 To reduce clutter I use a Belkin 4-port keyboard, video and mouse (KVM) switchbox to switch between: 1) main PC, 2) server and 3) dual boot PC (XP/Ubuntu).
-The fourth port on the KVM is cabled along with Ethernet and power making it easy to temporally connect additional systems for setup and testing.
+The fourth port on the KVM is cabled along with Ethernet and power making it easy to temporally connect additional systems for setup and testing or on rare occasions my laptop.